MarkPearlCoZa/Blog_General/_posts/2019-07-22-Evolving-graduate-programme-for-software-developers.md

 ### Iteration 4 - Refinement of learning phase and more intentional team rotations

 I decided to keep the learning phase however it was clear that more work needed.

-We did the following.
+We've done the following.

 - Learning phase to only work with co-mentors (no more solo mentors)
 - Introduce workshops to support mentors around what their role was
 - Introduce guidebooks for graduates, the general engineering organisation and mentors on how they can be effective in the programme
 - Adjust meaningful project to be a cohort project midway through the learning phase
 - Introduce roadmap on what the journey covered during the learning phase
-- Introduce concept
-- Them spend varying times at different teams, make clear what the goal is
-- Produce guidebooks to give guidance on roles
-- Introduce workshops for mentors to drive more alignment
+- Introduce concept of quorum reviews where a group of mentors meet with a graduate at key milestones to review work
+- Introduce concept of journey outcomes for each team rotation so that the purpose of why the graduate is in a team is clear
-- Mentoring circles led by a single person
+- Adjust mentoring circles to be led by myself as a tool for alignment across the programme
+- Introduction of weekly health check emails for mentors and graduates to monitor how they are doing during the learning phase